 There are occasions where, based on the circumstances of the situation, I choose to eat or use animal products.
 I've listed some of these circumstances below:

-I eat eggs from my partners family chickens, and would eat eggs from any chicken i saw with my own eyes was happy and healthy.
+I eat eggs from backyard chickens, as long as I can see them with my own eyes and are confident they are happy and healthy.
 I don’t see any problem with this, and in fact would argue it’s valuable food gone to waste if the eggs aren’t eaten.

 I ate kangaroo occasionally when I was living in Australia.
 Kangaroos have virtually no carbon footprint and are overpopulated in Australia.
 If every Aussie switched from beef to kangaroo that would be good news for the planet.